-The Members' Code of Conduct was approved by the Federal Executive on the 7th March 2014.
+The Members' Code of Conduct was approved by the Federal Board in January 2017.

 Our Constitution begins with these words:

 ‘The Liberal Democrats exist to build and safeguard a fair, free and open society, in which we seek to balance the fundamental values of liberty, equality and community, and in which no one shall be enslaved by poverty, ignorance or conformity.
 We champion the freedom, dignity and well-being of individuals, we acknowledge and respect their right to freedom of conscience and their right to develop their talents to the full,’